MaximilianSuliga/Conformal-Active-Learning-for-Reject-Inference/README.md

 Master thesis of the full title "An Active Learning Approach for Reject Inference in Credit Scoring using Conformal Prediction Intervals on Real and Semi-Artificial Data".
 Full text available as PDF.

-**Author:** Maximilian Suliga, business administration student at Humboldt University of Berlin
+**Author:** Maximilian Suliga, Business Administration Student at Humboldt University of Berlin

 **First Examinar:** Prof. Dr. Stefan Lessmann